David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

     The precise definition can be found in the `is_critical_moment()` function in "evaluate_position.py" (in "LobsterpincerSpectatorForRPi/lpspectator").

 5. Besides the ability to detect critical moments, the program also detects Harry the h-pawn and the Lobster Pincer mate.
-When Harry the h-pawn is pushed into (or further into) the opponent's territory (but not promoting) and the player pushing the h-pawn is not losing (a position is considered losing if its floating-point evaluation is at most -2), the "Look at Harry!
+When a player pushes Harry the h-pawn into (or further into) the opponent's territory (but Harry has not promoted into a queen yet) and the player pushing the h-pawn is not losing (a position is considered losing if its floating-point evaluation is at most -2), the "Look at Harry!
 Come on, Harry!" audio is played.
 When the Lobster Pincer mate happens, a special piece of audio is played as well.

 ## Acknowledgements